rust-lang/leadership-council/policies/project-director-election-process.md

 * Ensure a diverse pool of qualified candidates for selection.
 * Create a psychologically safe environment that values minority perspectives and encourages positive feedback, encouragement, and tolerance rather than personal preference or criticism.
 * Ensure participants feel positive about their interactions and the execution of the process.
-* Ensure the process is compliant with Rust Foundation bylaws and by extension Delaware corporation law.
+* Ensure the process is compliant with Rust Foundation bylaws and Delaware corporation law.

 ## Description